-The Boy That Lived“.
-Those were the words that marked Harry Potter in the wizarding world, even before he realised how famous he was or for what reason.
+“The Boy That Lived“.
+Those words marked Harry Potter in the wizarding world, even before he realised how famous he was or for what reason.
 Everyone still remembers this description of helpless baby Harry, who later partakes in Lord Voldemort’s demise.

 In this article, we’re finding out whether or not there is a Harry Potter-themed amusement park in the UK.
 On our journey, we will take you through the best Harry Potter-themed attractions in the country.
 Scroll down to read through the blog, or click on one of the highlighted sections below to jump ahead!

-Is there a Harry Potter Theme Park in England?
+Is There a Harry Potter Theme Park in England?

 Will the Harry Potter Studio Tour Satisfy Your Love for the Series?